What are sail ears?

 What are the risks of an ear correction?

-Treatment is associated with chances but also with risks.
-Therefore, it is advisable to take out follow-up cost insurance before any aesthetic surgery.
+Treatment is always associated with opportunities as well as risks.
+It is therefore advisable to take out consequential costs insurance before undergoing aesthetic surgery.

 Scars heal differently for each person.
 Children and adolescents have a strong immune system, which tends to form pronounced scars.
 Larger scars can form on the ears than on other parts of the body.
 In people with dark skin color and in people with a corresponding genetic disposition, bulging or proliferating scars can develop.
 The scar pull can change the shape of the auricle and lead to asymmetries.
 Slight differences in the sides are normal in every person.
 A correction of asymmetries is therefore only worthwhile if they are really noticeable.